 Medication supply and mail service

-A maximum of one month's supply of medication can be dispensed from participating retail pharmacies.
-Up to a 60-90 day supply may be available through mail service for maintenance medications.
+Members can receive up to a 90-day supply of maintenance medications through mail service pharmacies.
+Additionally, employer group plan members can also get up to 90-day supply at retail pharmacies.
 Medications are considered maintenance when the dosage has been stabilized and the patient is taking the medication on a regularly scheduled basis.

 Home self-administered injectables are covered under the outpatient Prescription Drug Program for most of our health plans.
 A home self-administered injectable is a medication that is injected subcutaneously by the member or family member on a regular basis, usually daily or weekly.
 These injectables usually require prior authorization review.